 However, the performance of an electric furnace depends heavily on the quality of its control system.

-Contrary to common assumptions, replacing gas with electricity does not automatically reduce energy consumption.
-Precise thermal control remains essential.
+Contrary to popular belief, replacing natural gas with electricity does not automatically guarantee a reduction in energy consumption.
+Precise temperature control remains essential.

 IGBT power controllers play a central role in this area.
 They allow precise control of electric heating elements and continuously adjust power delivery according to actual process requirements.